Charis Wilson: Years with Weston

 In mid-1935 Weston moved to Los Angeles for a project funded by the Works Progress Administration, and he asked Wilson to live with him there.
 His youngest sons, Neil and Cole, alternately lived with them and with their mother.
 His older sons, Brett and Chandler (who were also a few years older than Wilson), had opened a photography studio in the area, and Weston used it as a base of operations for his project.

 During this same period Weston switched from a 4 X 5 camera to an 8 X 10 view camera.
 Using the larger camera he made a series of nudes of Wilson, beginning with an iconic study of her in the doorway of their home (Nude (Charis, Santa Monica)).
 Later, he made his most graphic photos of her at Oceano Dunes, which was then an isolated area of massive sand dunes.
 Wilson said she found the place "magical" and had no trouble shedding any last semblances of inhibition that might have remained.
 She recalled that Weston was concentrating on photographing the landscape, when she took off her clothes and rolled down the sand dunes.
 He immediately focused his camera on her, capturing both the spontaneity of her freedom and her unabashedly sensual form.
 These photos, which are some of Weston's most recognized images, "mark the climax of Weston's quest for a modern figurative style."

-In 1937 Weston applied for and was awarded a Guggenheim Fellowship, the first ever award to a photographer.
-Wilson authored the application, a four-page narrative, signed by Weston.
-The Fellowship provided a stipend of $2,000, and with it they began traveling around the West.
-Together they traveled 16,697 miles in 187 days.

-At the end of the year Weston finally divorced his wife, Flora, after 16 years of separation.
+Wilson remembered that posing nude in California often left her open to insect attacks.

+The critic Andy Grundberg wrote in 1990 that the photographs of "her youthful face and womanly form" reflected the artistic development of Weston, a "self-conscious aesthete" into a photographer "capable of indulging in true sentiment".
+Weston in his photographs of his nude models prior to meeting Wilson had under the influence of High modernism focused on photographing various parts of the female body as High Modernist hyper-formalist structures, and it was only after meeting Wilson that he started to focus on photographing her as a person who was posing against the background of various places in California.
+Weston's pre-Wilson photographs of his models were presentations of forms usually modelled after geometric shapes while his photographs of Wilson were of her as a woman with her own sense of an identity.
+The Economist described their relationship: "He had also met his match in her.
+Both of them wanted sex as much as photography, and said so candidly.
+Everything they did in the 11 burning years they were together was good collaborative work, at least as far as she was concerned.
+The notion of a muse was nonsense to her, a passive thing.
+She knew exactly what she was doing—how furniture framed her or shadows fell, how her knee or shoulder would look turned just so, or what a good idea it would be to run and roll naked down the giant sand dunes at Oceano, a small part of that infinite, flowing unity of all forms that he was always looking for."